ouspg/CloudAndNetworkSecurity/3. Network Protocols/README.md

 If successful certmitm should start producing data like the following:
 ![image](https://github.com/ouspg/CloudAndNetworkSecurity/assets/55877405/6a425e28-23ed-441f-bf5e-263dcbc5eedb)

+To get full credit for this task you need to test installing atleast **5 new applications/packages, try out 5 internet connected applications and test native applications that should include TLS validation**.
+Provide the file created by certmitm in your github return repository under week 3 and answer the following questions:
+- Describe the data that is most commonly outputted by certmitm
+- Did you find any interesting outputs, if so describe what could have caused them
+- Did you find any serious vulnerabilities (red text, these could just be random errors too), if so what caused them
+- Bonus: use a throwaway account if you're brave enough to test the Riot Games Wild Rifts game ;)

 > [!Note]
 > In situations where you dont seem to be able to install/run software the best thing you can do is retrying again!